-US Gold Coins - What are Coins with Character?
+US Gold Coins - What Are Coins With Character?

 This color is typically the result of an unusual environment for long-term storage, such as a leather pouch (with a high concentration of tannic acids), a particular type of wood coin cabinet, or storage in paper with high sulfuric acid content.
 If there is proof that the coin was stored in such an environment, all the better.

 A coin with character need not have wild reddish leather pouch color.
-It can be more subtle like an 1840’s Dahlonega half eagle with nice dark, even green-gold color which is absolutely “right” for the date, or a San Francisco eagle from the late 1850’s with rich reddish-orange hues which aren’t enhanced.
+It can be more subtle like an 1840s Dahlonega half eagle with a nice dark, even green-gold color that is absolutely “right” for the date, or a San Francisco eagle from the late 1850s with rich reddish-orange hues which aren’t enhanced.

 Significant Pedigree

-In the arena of rare gold coins, there are a handful of pedigrees which mean something to me.
-These include: Eliasberg, Bass, Norweb, Pogue, Duckor, Battle Born, Akers, Elrod, Duke’s Creek, and Newman.
+In the arena of rare gold coins, there are a handful of pedigrees that mean something to me.
+These include Eliasberg, Bass, Norweb, Pogue, Duckor, Battle Born, Akers, Elrod, Duke’s Creek, and Newman.
 Other “good” gold coin pedigrees include the S.S.
 Central America and S.S.
 Brother Jonathan shipwrecks and institutional collections.

 Absolute Rarity